tyler569/nightingale/README.md

 The only uncommon package you will need is the `grub-mkrescue` tool provided by grub2.
 This is usually packaged with grub2 or in a 'grub tools' package.

-- Execute `make` in the root of the project.
+- Execute `./make` in the root of the project.
-- To run, use `./run.rb` - its help text will show the available options Clang (default)
+- To run, use `./run` - its help text will show the available options

 ## Project map